If a voter chooses to vote digitally in person (laptop/tablet)

 9. When the voter clicks continue, they will be informed about the survey.
 The survey is optional, however we encourage all voters to take 2 minutes to take it as it helps us find out what demographics are and are not voting.
 In order to help refine the PB process, it’s important to promote the survey.
 However, if they wish to skip it, they should click “Skip and submit my vote now”.

 10. By clicking continue they will be taken to the survey.
-The voter can fill out as many questions are they would like.
+The voter is not required to fill out all questions, but it’s best that they do.

 11. When they click continue, they are done!
 They will see “your vote as been submitted” as confirmation.